-(6) The employee shall exhaust all available leave before using donated leave.
+- The employee shall exhaust all available leave before using donated leave.

-(7) Non-qualifying conditions: This leave does not apply to short-term or sporadic conditions or illnesses that are common, expected or anticipated as determined by the college president or the college president's designee.
-This includes such things as sporadic, short-term recurrences of chronic allergies or conditions; short-term absences due to contagious diseases; or short-term, recurring medical or therapeutic treatments.
+- 7) Non-qualifying conditions: This leave does not apply to short-term or sporadic conditions or illnesses that are common, expected or anticipated as determined by the college president or the college president's designee.
+This includes such things as sporadic, shortterm recurrences of chronic allergies or conditions; short-term absences due to contagious diseases; or short-term, recurring medical or therapeutic treatments.
 These examples are illustrative, not all inclusive.
 Each case must be examined and decided based on its conformity to the intent of this Rule and must be applied consistently and equitably.

-(8) For purposes of this Section, immediate family means:
+- 8) For purposes of this Section, immediate family means:

-(A) Spouse: A husband or wife;
+- a.
+Spouse: A husband or wife;

+- b.
+Parent:
-- (B) Parent: - (i) a biological or adoptive parent; or - (ii) an individual who stood in loco parentis (a person who is in the position or place of a parent) to an employee when the employee was a child; or - (iii) a step-parent; or - (iv) in-law relationships; - (C) Child: A son or daughter who is: - (i) a biological child; or - (ii) an adopted child; or - (iii) a foster child (a child for whom the employee performs the duties of a parent as if it were the employee's child); or - (iv) step-child (a child of the employee's spouse from a former marriage); or - (v) a legal ward (a minor child placed by the court under the care of a guardian); or - (vi) a child of an employee standing in loco parentis; or - (vii) in-law relationships; - (D) Sister or brother biological, adoptive (including step-, half- or in-law relationships); - (E) Grandparents, great grandparents, grandchildren, great grandchildren (including step relationships); and - (F) Other dependents living in the employee's household. - (9) Administration - (A) All colleges shall develop policies and procedures to implement the voluntary shared leave program. - (B) Colleges shall not establish a leave "bank" for use by unnamed employees.

-Leave shall be donated on a one-to-one personal basis.

-(10) Qualifying to Participate in Voluntary Shared Leave Program.
-To participate in the Voluntary Shared Leave Program, an employee shall meet the following conditions: (A) A donor or recipient shall have a half-time or more permanent, probationary, or time-limited appointment (The limitation and leave balance for permanent parttime employees shall be prorated);

-- (B) A recipient shall apply or be nominated by a fellow employee to participate in the program; - (C) A recipient shall produce medical evidence to support the need for leave beyond the available accumulated leave; and - (D) The parent college shall review the merits of the request and approve or disapprove according to these Rules. - (11) Donor Guidelines
+- i. a biological or adoptive parent; or

+- an individual who stood in loco parent is (a person who is in the position or place of a parent) to an employee when the employee was a child; or

+- iii. a step-parent; or

+- iv. in-law relationships;

+- c.
+Child: a son or daughter who is

+- i. a biological child; or

+- ii. an adopted child; or

+- a foster child (a child for whom the employee performs the duties of a parent as if it were the employee's child);

+- step-child (a child of the employee's spouse from a former marriage); or - v. a legal ward (a minor child placed by the court under the care of a guardian); or - vi. a child of an employee standing in loco parentis; or - vii. in-law relationships; - b.
+Sister or brother biological, adoptive (including step-, half- or in-law relationships); - c.
+Grandparents, great grandparents, grandchildren, great grandchildren (including step relationships); and - d.
+Other dependents living in the employee's household. - 9) Administration - a.
+All colleges shall develop policies and procedures to implement the voluntary shared leave program. - b.
+Colleges shall not establish a leave "bank" for use by unnamed employees.
+Leave shall be donated on a one-toone personal basis. - 10)Qualifying to Participate in Voluntary Shared Leave Program.
+To participate in the Voluntary Shared Leave Program, an employee shall meet the following conditions: - A donor or recipient shall have a half-time or more permanent, probationary, or time-limited appointment (The limitation and leave balance for permanent parttime employees shall be prorated); - A recipient shall apply or be nominated by a fellow employee to participate in the program; - A recipient shall produce medical evidence to support the need for leave beyond the available accumulated leave; and - d.
+The parent college shall review the merits of the request and approve or disapprove according to these Rules.